-- 16.3.1 The Charitable Funds Committee, a Committee of the Trustee Board, will, in conjunction with external agents as appropriate, determine the investment policy of the Charitable Funds.
-Charitable Funds shall then be invested by the Chief Finance & Commercial Officer in accordance with this policy and subject to statutory requirements. - 16.3.2 Where it becomes necessary for the Charity to obtain Grant of Probate, to make application for grant of letters of administration, or other acceptance

-- authorisation in order to obtain a legacy or donation due to the Charity, the Head of Business Services shall be the Charity's nominee for the purpose. - 16.3.3 Application for funds from external grants, partnerships, foundations and trusts shall be authorised by the Head of Business Services on behalf of the Trustee Board. - 16.3.4 For any fundraising activities which involve the use of fund-raising consultants, a formal agreement shall be drawn up for approval by the Charitable Funds Committee. - 16.3.5 Fundraising activity will be monitored and reviewed by the Charitable Funds Committee.
+- 16.3.1 The Charitable Funds Committee, a Committee of the Trustee Board, will run the procurement of investment manager(s) for final approval by the Trustee Board.
+The Charitable Funds Committee has delegated responsibility to monitor the performance of the portfolio(s).
+The Investment Policy is drafted and reviewed by the Charitable Funds Committee for final approval by the Trustee Board. in conjunction with external agents as appropriate, determine the investment policy of the Charitable Funds.
+Charitable Funds shall then be invested by a duly appointed investment manager appointed by the Charitable Funds Committee in accordance with this policy and subject to statutory requirements. - 16.3.2 Where it becomes necessary for the Charity to obtain Grant of Probate, to make application for grant of letters of administration, or other acceptance authorisation in order to obtain a legacy or donation due to the Charity, the Head of Business Services shall be the Charity's nominee for the purpose. - 16.3.3 Application for funds from external grants, partnerships, foundations and trusts shall be authorised by the Head of Business Services on behalf of the Trustee Board - 16.3.4 For any fundraising activities which involve the use of fund-raising consultants, a formal agreement shall be drawn up for approval by the Charitable Funds Committee. - 16.3.5 Fundraising activity will be monitored and reviewed by the Charitable Funds Committee.